Why Switch from Do Not Pay?

 - Currently only available for iOS and web.

-Who it’s for: The busy professional who values their time over everything and would rather outsource tedious life-admin tasks.
+Who it’s for: Anyone who values their time over everything and would rather outsource tedious life-admin tasks.

 Go Legal AI

-Launched in 2023, Go Legal AI is aimed at paralegals, lawyers, and anyone who needs to draft or analyze legal documents without paying hefty attorney fees.
-It solves the pain point of legal research and document creation being incredibly time-consuming.
+Launched in 2023 from the UK, Go Legal AI is aimed at anyone who needs to draft or analyze legal documents without paying hefty attorney fees as well as paralegals and lawyers.
+It solves the pain point of legal research and document creation being incredibly challenging and time-consuming.
 While it's not a lawyer, it's a powerful assistant that can help you understand and create contracts, motions, and other legal paperwork.
 The platform has been recognized in several legal tech blogs for its advanced document analysis capabilities.
 Still, its interface can be a bit clunky, and if you don't have some basic legal knowledge, you might feel a little lost navigating all the different features and templates.

 Best for: AI-powered assistance for drafting and analyzing legal documents.